 Vertical plants such as ivies and tall grasses are great ways to add greenery to your outdoor space without taking up too much square footage.
 Not only do they take up less space than the plants in your average garden, but they also create the illusion of added height to the space.
 This results in your small space feeling more open and less closed off.
 Hanging plants and vertically planted gardens can also have this effect.

-Lighting That Will Make Your Small Patio Shine Bright
+Lighting That Makes Your Small Patio Shine

 Whether hanging Edison lights in the trees or adding solar lights on the ground, lighting is a perfect way to change the feeling of your outdoor space from cramped to intimate.
 This simple trick showcases what you have in the space rather than the space itself.